Ginger Snaps Baking Affairs

 Yes you can!
 You will have a total of 12 donuts.
 Just be sure to bake each pan separately.

-raspberry glaze on top of cake donuts with fresh raspberries and decorated with hearts for valentine's day.
+Raspberry glaze on top of cake donuts with fresh raspberries and decorated with hearts for valentine's day.

 If you made this recipe, please leave a comment and star rating below.
 I love hearing from you!
 Also, please tag me on Instagram and check out my Pinterest for even more recipe ideas.